nederhof/imagealign/README.md

 ### Bilinear transform

-As an attempt to avoid seams at the edges of quadrilaterals, also a bilinear transform was implemented.
-This is very slow however.
+As an attempt to avoid seams at the edges of quadrilaterals in the case of perspective transforms, also a bilinear transform was implemented.
+The Bilinear mode is generally preferred over the Quadrilaterals mode if there are many point pairs, resulting in a combination of triangles and quadrilaterals.

 ### Finding points automatically